 “After running a production cluster of ScyllaDB for a year, I just cannot stress this enough; I sleep very well without worrying that something might go wrong.”

 SkyElectric compared benchmarks on ScyllaDB’s website with their own Cassandra test runs.

-Rasool identified operational ease as the key benefit of Scylla.
-While SkyElectric saw 10x better performance with Scylla, operational ease was still more important, and ultimately proved to be the key factor behind the team’s decision.
+Rasool identified operational ease as the key benefit of ScyllaDB.
+While SkyElectric saw 10x better performance with ScyllaDB, operational ease was still more important, and ultimately proved to be the key factor behind the team’s decision.

 Starting out with three small AWS nodes, the team followed the documentation and launched bigger i3.large instances.
 SkyElectric runs three nodes but plan to double or triple those clusters this year.